-GPS satellite outages are determined by the US Air Force using a Notice Advisory to Navstar Users (NANU).
+GPS satellite outages are determined by the US Space Force using a Notice Advisory to Navstar Users (NANU).
 NANUs are categorized by their type and can represent forecasted, current or summary outages.
 See the full list of outage types on the CelesTrak website.

 There are no current outages at this time.

 GPS satellite outages identified as predicted by the US Space Force.